novutec/DomainParser/README.md

 Usage
 -----
-* include Parser.php
+* Include Parser.php
 ```
 require_once 'DomainParser/Parser.php';
 ```

-* create Parser() object
+* Create Parser() object
 ```
 $Parser = new Novutec\DomainParser\Parser();
 ```

-* call parse() method
+* Call parse() method
 ```
 $result = $Parser->parse($string);
 ```

-* please note if the given string doesn't contain a domain name the default tld .com will be added to the query.
-You may change this by adding a tld to the parse method call
+* Please note, if the given string doesn't contain a domain name the default tld .com will be added to the query.
+You may change this by adding a tld to the parse method call.
 ```
 $result = $Parser->parse($string, $yourPreferredDefaultTld);
 ```

-* you can choose 5 different return types. the types are array, object, json, serialize and xml. by default it is object. if you want to change that call the format method before calling the parse method or provide to the constructer. if you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
+* You may choose 5 different return types. the types are array, object, json, serialize and xml.
+By default it is object.
+If you want to change that call the format method before calling the parse method or provide to the constructer.
+If you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
 ```
 $Parser->setFormat('json');